Aniket-3005/Masters-Research-Project-Middleware-Based-Sensor-Data-Abstraction-in-SDVs/README.md

 * The system design ensures abstraction of raw sensor data through VSS.
 * All components are modular and can be adapted for other sensors or platforms.

+## License

+This project is licensed under the [Apache License 2.0](LICENSE).
+You are free to use, modify, and distribute the code with proper attribution.